upbound/docs/content/xp-arch-framework/self-eval.md

 description: "A self-evaluation to steer you in the direction for build with Crossplane"
 ---

 This self-evaluation outlines the process for how to go about architecting a custom cloud platform with Crossplane.
-The goal is to help you think about you create your cloud platforms in a pragmatic, fun and high velocity way while checking the relevant boxes to meet your organizational, governance and technical requirements.
+The goal is to help you think about creating your cloud platforms in a pragmatic, fun and high velocity way while checking the relevant boxes to meet your organizational, governance and technical requirements.
 For this exercise, grab a pencil and paper so you can record your answers to these questions.

 ## Architecture Questions